lidiagrbnv/frontend-assignment/README.md

 At Movinga, our frontend stack consists of [React](https://facebook.github.io/react/docs/hello-world.html) + [Redux](http://redux.js.org/), therefore it's required that the same stack is used in this assignment.

 ### Firebase
 Firebase is also a part of our stack for some projects, hence we require that some features of Firebase are used in this assignment.
-There is a free-plan (default) that supports the requirements of this assignment (Hosting, Auth and real-time Database) and you should be able to start creating a project with your own Google account.
+There is a free-plan (default) that supports the requirements of this assignment (Auth and real-time Database) and you should be able to start creating a project with **your own Google account**.

 ### Must have
 - [ ] Sign-in/Sign-out functionality using [Firebase Auth](https://firebase.google.com/docs/auth/);